No items found.

-“These precious souls aren’t doing much, other than sleeping, drinking, and pooping” - Amir, a Poppylist parent
+“These precious souls aren’t doing much, other than sleeping, feeding, and pooping” - Amir, a Poppylist parent

 Registering for baby clothes can feel like math homework, with its own vocabulary, strategies, and organizing principles.
 Do you really need newborn sizes?
 What size will the baby be wearing by next winter?
 How many onesies does a baby actually need, and how often do they need to be replaced?